History of the Labour Party (UK): Rise of the Labour Party

-Labour's influence in the passage of the Liberal welfare reforms was the result of an informal Labour-Liberal alliance that was established in the run up to the general election of 1906.
+Labour's influence in the passage of many of the Liberal welfare reforms was the result of an informal Labour-Liberal alliance that was established in the run up to the general election of 1906.
 The Labour and Liberal parties reached agreement to accommodate each other's candidates.
 The Liberals, who were eager to cut deadweight electoral losses to the Conservatives, arrived at a list of 30 constituencies in which they would "stand down", thereby giving the LRC free run against Conservatives in exchange for some sway over LRC campaign planks.
 Winning 25 out of the 30 seats in question, Labour helped H. H. Asquith's government pass Britain's first national pension law in 1908 and, after extended collaboration in the election of 1910, the National Insurance Act 1911 providing National Insurance for both health and unemployment.
-Labour was also successful in amending the Workmen's Compensation Act 1906 by the time of its implementation, such as in its level of coverage.
+Throughout the Liberal administrations, as one study has noted, “the Labour Party leaders were frequently consulted on the drafting and organization of the various social reforms, and they made an important contribution in this respect.”